English (UK)

 • Include a few bonus CV sections.
 Publications or volunteer work show your character.

-Got questions on how to write a great law school application CV?
-Not sure how to put law school on a CV?
+Got questions on how to write a great law student CV?
+Not sure how to put law student skills and accomplishments on a CV?
 Leave a comment.
 We’ll be happy to reply!

 Rate my article: law school